JacksonAllan/Verstable/api_reference.md

 ```

 By default, all hash table functions are defined as `static inline` functions, the intent being that a given hash table template should be instantiated once per translation unit; for best performance, this is the recommended way to use the library.
-However, it is also possible separate the struct definitions and function declarations from the function definitions such that one implementation can be shared across all translation units (as in a traditional header and source file pair).
+However, it is also possible to separate the struct definitions and function declarations from the function definitions such that one implementation can be shared across all translation units (as in a traditional header and source file pair).
 In that case, instantiate a template wherever it is needed by defining `HEADER_MODE`, along with only `NAME`, `KEY_TY`, and (optionally) `VAL_TY`, `CTX_TY`, and header guards, and including the library, e.g.:

 ```c